-No. When making your purchase, if you don’t have enough in Clubcard vouchers, you can pay the rest by another method.
+No. When making your purchase, if you don’t have enough Clubcard vouchers, you can pay the rest by another method.
 And if the value of your voucher is worth more than your purchase, the points will be refunded t

 Are Tesco Clubcard vouchers transferable?

-Your vouchers can not be transferred to other people’s accounts.
+No, they are exclusive to each Clubcard member and vouchers can not be transferred to other people’s accounts.

 Where do I get a Tesco Clubcard?

-You can apply online and print off a temporary card, or through the app.
+You can apply online and print off a temporary card or through the app.

 Can I spend my Clubcard vouchers on fuel?